 - Request police support if you need to return to house to retrieve your possessions

-- Consider changing your bank, postal address and phone number
+- Change your bank, postal address and phone number,

 - Avoid using your usual shopping centre – change your routines

 - Increase home security (changing locks, security chains, sensor lights)

 - Seek support from neighbours to call the police if they hear a disturbance

 - If your partner breaches an ADVO inform the police immediately